novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 #### 3.1.
 Define AWS provider

-Define the provider block with [aws as choosen cloud provider](https://www.terraform.io/docs/providers/aws/index.html).
-Also define these properties: `region`, `access_key`, and `secret_key`; with values derrived from the created IAM user.
+Define the provider block with [AWS as chosen cloud provider](https://www.terraform.io/docs/providers/aws/index.html).
+Also define these properties: `region`, `access_key`, and `secret_key`; with values derived from the created IAM user.

-Write block of code below into `infrastructure.tf`
+Write a block of code below into `infrastructure.tf`

 ```bash
 provider "aws" {